ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ------

-Initially I migrated to ggez v0.4 that was SDL2-based.
+Initially, I migrated to ggez v0.4 that was SDL2-based.
 But as soon as the first release candidate of [winit]-based ggez v0.5 became available I attempted to migrate to it.
 I've filed [a bunch of mostly text-related issues in the process][ggez_issues]